simonqueric/RetinaVesselSegmentation/README.md

 2) A UNet architecture to learn a segmentation model.

 This repo contains :
-- A notebook on retina vessel enhancement via frangi vesselness filter.
+- A notebook about retina vessel enhancement with Frangi vesselness filter.
 - Python files to train a UNet network for performing segmentation.